Magical Girl Friendship Squad: Origins

-Magical Girl Friendship Squad: Origins is an American adult animated sitcom on Syfy's late-night block, TZGZ created by Kelsey Stephanides and starring Anna Akana, Brianna Baker, Anika Noni Rose, and Estelle.
+Magical Girl Friendship Squad: Origins is an American adult animated sitcom on Syfy's late-night programming block, TZGZ, created by Kelsey Stephanides and starring Anna Akana, Brianna Baker, Anika Noni Rose, and Estelle.
 It follows two directionless young women who must figure out how to save the Universe.
-It is the pilot series of Magical Girl Friendship Squad, which began airing on Syfy's late night programming block TZGZ on September 26, 2020, with six 15-minute episodes in its first season.
+It is the pilot series of Magical Girl Friendship Squad, which began airing on TZGZ on September 26, 2020, with six 15-minute episodes in its first season.

 Plot

 The series is a female-driven comedy about Alex (Baker) and Daisy (Akana), two women in their 20s, who are given the duty of saving the universe, as soon as they get their lives together and pay their rent.